No Thank You

 50 years old today means you are Gen X. Winona Ryder and Pearl Jam, MTV and Atari, an early childhood often cemented in latchkey kid status and a disaffected worldview that still resonates in movies like “Reality Bites” and “The Breakfast Club.”
 My “High School Starter Kit” would be Swatch watches, Benetton sweaters, a fake wood-paneled station wagon and music brought to you by movie soundtracks: “Purple Rain,” “Dirty Dancing,” “Footloose” and “Flashdance.”
 When people refer to the ‘80s as 40 years ago, I immediately reject this fact.
 “No. That cannot be right.”
 It is right.

 I take measure of where I thought I’d be at 50 versus where I am.
 There is much to celebrate.
 I am a great mom.
 I am a good wife.
 I am a loyal friend.
 I am self-sufficient, handy, intelligent, and well-read.
 I enjoy the consumption of pop culture in all forms, which I am convinced makes me relevant.
 Do not try to disabuse me of this notion.
-I am an extroverted introvert who can crush a public speaking engagement and connect one-on-one with most people very easily.
-I am content with my own company.
+I am an extroverted-introvert who can crush a public speaking engagement and connect one-on-one with most people very easily, but am content with my own company and mostly prefer the solitude these days.
 I love going to restaurants and the movies alone.
 I am not afraid of people not liking me.
 I am rarely afraid to say “no.” There are many – most – things about my life that I would not change.

 Yet, I am a 50-year-old who must sheepishly admit that I still need to learn basic geography, how to drive a stick shift and why I’m always constipated.
 I need a diet and exercise routine.
 I need to drink more water.
 I need to offer myself even half as much grace as I offer others.
 I want to learn more about horoscopes and astrology.
 I want to try another tap class.
 I want to re-learn French and spend a month in France.